 formal advising process to see which major and general

 education courses are most likely to transfer.
 Because

 it is sometimes difficult to get your planned courses at the

 exchange schools (and there are no guarantees), alternative

 Factors affecting whether

 you get the school(s) you want:

-180 schools currently participating in the NSE consortium.
+approximately 170 schools participating in the NSE consortium.

 cumulative GPA can go somewhere.